Table of Contents

 - Have handled and won similar cases like yours.

-- Be adept in appropriate jurisdiction to handle nationwide cases.
+- Be adept in the appropriate jurisdiction to handle nationwide cases.

 - Be amicable and easily approachable to convey what you want.